Asia Racing Team: Formula BMW Asia Pacific

-††† - Only two races (Japan & Macau)
+Results

-Porsche Carrera Cup
+Porsche Carrera Cup Asia

 The team, which has participated in Porsche Carrera Cup Asia in 2009 winning two races, has been keeping an eye on Porsche Carrera Cup Asia in 2010.
 Following discussions with various drivers, the team has decided to re-enter in the most prestigious series of Southeast Asia as a technical service provider for car owners.
 Bringing with them a strong racing background as well as a surplus of enthusiasm and excitement, Holland's Marcel Tjia and Hong Kong's Dr Chi Min Ma joined up with Macanese driver Keith Vong to round out the three-car effort.
 In 2012 Asia Racing Team entered in the series a five-car lineup.
 Beijing Porsche dealership Betterlife driver Wang Jian Wei third place at Ordos was the team's best result of the season.
 China's Huang Chu Han won “Class B” races at Sepang and Shanghai.